dshe/StringEnums/README.md

 - tested

 #### basic usage
-Use Create() to create a StringEnum constant associated with one or more unique strings.
+Implement the pattern below to define StringEnum constants associated with one or more unique strings.
 ```csharp
 public sealed class Location : StringEnum<Location>
 {